Veetaha/db-labs/term3_2/lab2/README.md

 ### Installation

 The following script downloads and runs the linux binaries `console_ui` and `worker` from GitHub releases.
-Make sure to run it the root of the repo or manually add `$REDIS_PORT` env variable.
+Make sure to run it in the root of the repo or manually add `$REDIS_PORT` env variable.

 ```